 “What a Man wishes, he will also believe”

 At first, when people disagree with us we assume they are ignorant … that they lack information.
 So we try to convince them with information.
-If we show them that information and they still don't change their mind we just think their idiots.
+If we show them that information and they still don’t change their mind, we just think they’re idiots.